bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Animation Direction</h4>

-On top of being able to set the number of times an animation repeats, you may also declare the direction an animation completes using the animation-direction property.
-Values for the animation-direction property include normal, reverse, alternate, and alternate-reverse.
+<p>On top of being able to set the number of times an animation repeats,
+you may also declare the direction an animation completes using the animation-direction property.
+Values for the animation-direction property include normal, reverse, alternate, and alternate-reverse.</p>

-The normal value plays an animation as intended from beginning to end.
+<p>The normal value plays an animation as intended from beginning to end.
-The reverse value will play the animation exactly opposite as identified within the @keyframes rule, thus starting at 100% and working backwards to 0%.
+The reverse value will play the animation exactly opposite as identified within the @keyframes rule, thus starting at 100% and working backwards to 0%.</p>

-The alternate value will play an animation forwards then backwards.
+<p>The alternate value will play an animation forwards then backwards.
 Within the keyframes that includes running forward from 0% to 100% and then backwards from 100% to 0%.
 Using the animation-iteration-count property may limit the number of times an